Diazodinitrophenol: History

 used as a starting material for dyes.
 Although Griess had mentioned in 1859 that diazodinitrophenol exploded upon heating, it was not until 1892 that diazodinitrophenol was first used as an explosive – when Wilhelm Will and Friedrich Lenze, German chemists at the Militär-Versuchsamt (military research office) in Spandau, Germany, began to investigate azides as potential initiators of explosives.
 The research was conducted secretly.
 After a fatal accident, the work was discontinued.

+Synthesis

+DDNP can be synthesized by the reaction of nitric acid with picramic acid in ethanol.